levinmat/ConcertCrawler/README.md

 *I have no affiliation with Spotify, I just wanted to explore the API and make an easy way to browse live shows by the date of the show itself.
-All data provided by [Spotify](https://www.spotify.com)'s web API.*
+All data provided by [Spotify](https://www.spotify.com)'s Web API.*